 How do I clean my oilskin product?

-1) soak in a tub of cold water, or hang outside and hose down
+- If your oilskin is really dirty, soak it in a tub of cold water, or hang outside and hose down!

-4) allow the coat to dry naturally — good air circulation, not in direct sunlight or close to a heat source
+- Allow it to dry naturally - good air circulation, not in direct sunlight or close to a heat source.

 Periodic application of Duck Back Reproofing cream to the seams, friction points, and any dry areas will prolong the life and waterproof nature of your coat.